stievie/ABx/README.md

 **A** This is a known issue (https://github.com/stievie/ABx/issues/75), see here https://github.com/stievie/ABx/issues/55 for a solution.

+If your question is not answered here, use the [Discussions](discussions) thing.

 ## Contributing

 Contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more